SumoLogic/sumologic-documentation/docs/send-data/sources/use-json-configure-sources/index.md

 ---
 slug: /send-data/sources/use-json-configure-sources
+title: Use JSON to Configure Sources
 ---

-# Use JSON to Configure Sources
+#

 Sources can be configured by using UTF-8 encoded JSON files.
 Installed Collectors can use JSON files to configure its Sources when using [Local Configuration File Management](/docs/send-data/sources/use-json-configure-sources/local-configuration-file-management).
 You can also configure Sources for Hosted and Installed Collectors with the Collector Management API.